MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-add.png "Get data add")

-3. **Provide a name and description** for the data source and hit **Create**.
+3. **Provide a name and description** for the data source and select **Create**.
 This will create the data source for you.

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-create.png "Get data create")

 ### Step 2 (mandatory): Adding Entities
-Within the next step you will add **Enntities** to your data source.
-In Customer 360 **Entities are datasets**.
-For example, If you have a database that includes multiple datasets about your customers, each of these data sets is considered to be an **Entity** (for example an **Orders** dataset, a **Sales** dataset, etc).
+Within the next step you will add **entities** to your data source.
+In Customer 360 **entities are datasets**.
+For example, If you have a database that includes multiple datasets about your customers, each of these data sets is an **entity** (such as an **Orders** dataset, a **Sales** dataset, etc).

-1. In order to start ingesting entities, pick one of the many available data sources and provide the connection string and connection credentials as shoen below.
-Lastly, hit **Next**.
+1. In order to start ingesting entities, pick one of the many available data sources and provide the connection string and credentials as shown below.
+Lastly, click **Next**.

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-select-source.png "Get data select source")